© Les 2 Alpes

 Things to Do

 The first mountain bike runs of the year

 The mountain bike run to Venosc is usually scheduled to open from mid-month until the end of the winter season.
 With bike racks installed on the Venosc gondola to come back up, you will be able to get some of the first lift-served downhill runs of the year on 700 vertical metres of red graded trail.
 The ski area will still be open, so you can mix skiing and downhill biking on the same trip.

-Faster than You
+Faster than You - date to be confirmed

 Faster than You, in association with Andorran bike company Commencal, is coming to Les 2 Alpes to kick off a weekend of riding, open to all, with pro-mountain-bikers Anne Caroline Cahusson and Pierre-Edouard Ferry in attendance.
 There will be competitions each day for the fastest men’s and women’s runs, as well as for the slowest run and the most runs completed, and a BBQ party at the end of day one, plus contests for the biggest drift, the high jump and the most beautiful "postcard" turn.
 Be sure to check it out for an event full of thrills and spills.